pupil-labs/pupil-docs/neon/real-time-api/track-your-experiment-progress-using-events/index.md

-# Track your Experiment Progress using Events
+# Track Your Experiment Progress Using Events
 Running a data collection for an experiment can be an organizational challenge.
 Many experiments are running through different phases and keeping track of what data belongs to what phase can be one of the difficulties.

 Using [events](/general/events/), tracking the progress of an experiment becomes very easy and can often be fully automated though.